 The government established a Delta Commission in 2007 that was led by former minister Cees Veerman.
 In 2008, the Commission issued an advisory report on flood risk management and freshwater supplies in the Netherlands.
 It pointed out that the situation in the Netherlands was not acute, but that it was urgent.

 Safe homes, work and leisure

-Before the commission looked at flood risk management in the Netherlands, agreements dating back to the 1960s applied.
+Before the Commission looked at flood risk management in the Netherlands, agreements dating back to the 1960s applied.
 It was high time for new agreements.
-The committee studied topics such as water, housing, work, leisure, agriculture, nature, infrastructure and space.
+The Commission studied topics such as water, housing, work, leisure, agriculture, nature, infrastructure and space.
 The central question was: how can the Netherlands continue to be protected from flooding, freshwater shortages and extreme weather?
 The objective: for everyone to live, work and enjoy leisure activities in the Netherlands safely, now and in 50 and 100 years from now.